 Working as a practitioner I recently had a similar experience with a number of clients.
-We had worked through the past events that had come up and they experience change in their present life as a result.
-But unlike other clients it didn't completely resolve the emotional difficulty they were experiencing.
+We had worked through the past events that had come up and they experienced change in their present life as a result.
+But unlike other clients, it didn't completely resolve the emotional difficulty they were experiencing.

 Joanne had always, as far as she could remember, lived in a state of fear that something bad was going to happen to her.
 She felt people were just waiting for her to get something wrong so that they would have an excuse to punish her.
 We had tapped on a number experiences from her past when she had done something wrong in the eyes of the other person and she had been punished severely for it.
 We were able to neutralize each event that came up and each time the fear would lessen for a while and then return.